How long does refinancing take?

 A month or more might sound like a painfully long time to refinance.
-But don’t panic — much of that is just a waiting period where your refi paperwork will be out of sight, out of mind.
+But don’t panic — much of that is a processing period where your refi paperwork will be out of sight, out of mind.

-Still, there are steps you can take to make sure the process goes as smoothly as possible.
+Still, there are steps you can take to make sure the process goes as quickly as possible.

-Set yourself up for success by learning the steps required, getting your paperwork ready in advance, and starting the refinance process with a low mortgage rate in hand.Compare refinance rates from major lenders.
-Start here (Nov 22nd, 2019)
+Set yourself up for success by learning the steps required, getting your paperwork ready in advance, and starting the refinance process with a low mortgage rate in hand.Get started on your mortgage refinance

-The time it takes to refinance is mostly a waiting game
+The time it takes to refinance can be deceptive

 In fact, you’ll probably only spend a few days to a week of your own time preparing everything you need to refinance.

 However, if your lender does request changes or updates, make sure you respond to those requests immediately.
 If you need to sign any paperwork, do it right away.
-Unsigned paperwork is one of the leading causes of refinance delays.Get approved sooner.
-Start your refinance application today (Nov 22nd, 2019)
+Unsigned paperwork is one of the leading causes of refinance delays.Get started on your mortgage refinance

 Steps to refinance your home